a-chacon/a-chacon/README.md

 ### Hello Friend 👋

+I am Andrés from the Planet Earth.
+I like to learn new things every time, mostly programming with ruby and python.

 <!--
 **a-chacon/a-chacon** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.